The Sixth Sense

 The Sixth Sense is a 1999 American psychological thriller film written and directed by M. Night Shyamalan.
-It stars Bruce Willis as a child psychologist whose patient (Haley Joel Osment) claims he can see and talk to the dead.
+The film stars Bruce Willis, Toni Collete, Olivia Williams, and Haley Joel Osment.
+It follows a child psychologist (Willis) who counsels a deeply troubled child (Osment) claiming to possess clairvoyant abilities.

-Released by Buena Vista Pictures through its Hollywood Pictures label on August 6, 1999, The Sixth Sense was well received by critics and was nominated for six Academy Awards, including Best Picture, Best Director and Best Original Screenplay for Shyamalan, Best Supporting Actor for Osment, and Best Supporting Actress for Collette.
+Released by Buena Vista Pictures through its Hollywood Pictures banner on August 6, 1999, The Sixth Sense received critical acclaim and was nominated for six Academy Awards: Best Picture, Best Director, Best Original Screenplay, Best Editing, Best Supporting Actor for Osment, and Best Supporting Actress for Collette.
 The film established Shyamalan as a preeminent filmmaker of thrillers and introduced the cinema public to his traits, most notably his affinity for twist endings.

 The film was a commercial success, grossing over $672 million worldwide, becoming the second-highest-grossing film of 1999 and Shyamalan's highest-grossing film to date.

 Plot

 In Philadelphia, child psychologist Malcolm Crowe is at home with his wife Anna.
 Suddenly, Vincent Grey, a former patient he had treated years ago, breaks into their house.
-Vincent accuses Malcolm of failing him before shooting Malcolm and then himself.
+He accuses Malcolm of failing him before shooting him and then killing himself.

-Months later, Malcolm has begun working with Cole Sear, a nine-year-old boy who reminds him of Vincent.
-He feels he must help Cole in order to rectify his own failure to help Vincent and to reconcile with Anna, who has become cold and distant towards him.
-Lynn worries about her son Cole, especially after seeing mysterious signs of physical harm.
+The next fall, Malcolm begins working with Cole Sear, a nine-year-old boy who reminds him of Vincent.
+He feels he must help him in order to rectify his own failure to help Vincent and to reconcile with Anna, who has become cold and distant towards him since the shooting.
+Lynn Sear, Cole's mother, worries about her son—especially after seeing mysterious signs of physical harm.

 At a birthday party, when bullies see that Cole is scared of a cupboard, they lock him in it, causing him to scream in terror about someone seemingly inside with him.
 Once released, he faints and appears to have been physically assaulted, which his mother attributes to the bullies.
 Following this, Cole confides to Malcolm that he sees dead people.

-Malcolm believes Cole is schizophrenic and considers dropping his case.
-However, after listening to an audiotape from a session with Vincent, he hears a man begging for help in Spanish when Vincent was supposed to be alone in the room, suggesting that he had the same ability.
+Malcolm believes Cole is schizophrenic and may have to be institutionalized, and considers dropping his case.
+However, after listening to an audiotape from a session with Vincent, he hears a man begging for help in Spanish when Vincent was supposedly alone in the room, suggesting that he had the same ability.
 Malcolm realizes that Cole is telling the truth, so suggests that he try to communicate with the ghosts and help them in order to overcome his fears.

 One night, Cole finds Kyra Collins, a female child ghost, vomiting.
 He works out who she is and goes with Malcolm to the funeral reception at her home, where she recently died after a long illness.
 In her room, Kyra guides Cole to a videotape that he gives to her father.
-The tape reveals that her mother poisoned her food, alerting her father to the cause of her death and saving her younger sister.
+The tape reveals that her mother poisoned Kyra's food, alerting her father to the cause of her death and saving her younger sister.